 Smoked Meat Flavor

-If you love that smoky flavor but not the mess that comes with using a gas or charcoal smoker, the electric smoker is a much better option.
+If you love that smoky flavor but not the mess that comes with grilling or using a gas or charcoal smoker, the electric smoker is a much better option.
 Not only is it cleaner, it’s also safer.
 Essentially, an electric smoker allows you to set it and forget it.
 You won’t have to stick around the house and monitor your food as it slow-cooks to perfection like you would with a traditional smoker.
 There are no burning embers to worry about.

 Finding the Right Electric Smoker